 We consider Budapest as one of the most ideal destinations for a city trip.
-Our first visit was over 9 years ago and we have been Budapest fans ever since.
+Our first visit was over ten years ago and we have been Budapest fans ever since.

 Budapest is an ever changing extremely vibrant and young city.
 We find new hipster cafes every time we visit and this is one of the things we love most about Budapest: that despite the many historic and magnificent sights, there is always something new to discover.

-In this blog article, we will share with you our tips for sightseeing in Budapest.
+In this travel guide, we will share with you our tips for sightseeing in Budapest.
 Discover the best things to do and see in Budapest.

 As far as typical touristic sights are concerned, we would be considered minimalistic in that sense because we don’t feel the need to see all the hotspots.
 Instead, we prefer to enjoy our time and avoid the stress that comes with the city hustle-bustle.

 The following list of attractions therefore, is a selection of what we consider worthwhile visiting.
 Unfortunately, the Margaret Island was closed during our visit due to a flood, therefore it has not been included in this list.

 Roughly speaking, Budapest is divided into two parts: Buda and Pest.
 (Hence the name Budapest.)
 We suggest you to start with the main highlights of the city: the Castle District up on the Castle Hill in the Buda district.
 Here you will find the main attractions such as the Fisherman’s Bastion and the Castle Palace.
 You will also have a wonderful view of the city from high above.

 To get to the Castle District, you can either go up with the (expensive) funicular rail – the price for a single trip is 1,200 Forints (just under 4 Euros), or you can simply walk.
 There are many different footpaths, which lead up to the Castle Hill.